 In a large bowl beat wet ingredients: eggs, oil, maple syrup/honey, yogurt and vanilla.
 Then add in mashed bananas, chocolate, almonds and flour mixture

-Pour batter into loaf pan, sprinkle cinnamon on top and bake for 55-60 minutes or until toothpick comes out clean.
+Pour batter into loaf pan, sprinkle cinnamon in top and bake for 55-60 minutes or until toothpick comes out clean.

-Enjoy this banana bread on its own for breakfast or a snack, for dessert, with butter or nut butter or I like to eat a piece in the morning for breakfast with a scoop of plain Icelandic or Greek yogurt on top, it's DELICIOUS!!
+I like to eat a piece of this bread in the morning for breakfast with a scoop of plain Icelandic or Greek yogurt on top, it's SO DELICIOUS!!